Courses Offered

 Instructor: Ann Doucette, PhD

-Description: Many of our social programs focus on providing added information; building awareness; changing attitudes and influencing behavioral change to mitigate adversity.
-This type of effort is often referred to as training – teaching meaningful competencies for a specific purpose – filling knowledge, skill, and capacity gaps.
-While we use training and capacity building interchangeably, when we speak of training, we frequently focus beyond the training target and the delivery mechanisms to how training contributes to desired outcomes.
+Description: Many of our social programs focus on knowledge acquisition, increasing and building constructive awareness, changing attitudes, and influencing and promoting behavioral change to optimize the experience of program/intervention participants.
+This type of effort is collectively referred to as training – advancing meaningful competencies for a specific purpose – filling knowledge, skill, and capacity gaps to achieve favorable improvement and/or progress.

-This course examines training within the sphere of demonstrated capacities, and now includes a focus on MEL (monitoring, evaluation, learning) – what changes do we expect from training – change in capacity for what?
-What is it that we want individuals to do differently?
+This course examines training within the sphere of demonstrated capacities (knowledge gained, attitudinal change, behavioral intent, and demonstration, institutional/organizational benefits).
 What makes training work?
-How will such changes affect the participating individuals, their social networks, organizational and system levels?
-The evaluation of training programs, especially behavioral application of content, organizational benefits from training, and NEL efforts continues to be an evaluation challenge.
+How will such changes affect the participating individuals and their social networks?
+What is the impact of training/capacity building at the organizational and system levels?
+The evaluation of training programs, especially behavioral application of content, and organizational benefits from these efforts continues to be a significant evaluation challenge.

-The course is designed to be interactive and to provide a practical approach for planning (those leading or commissioning training or capacity building/development evaluations), implementing, conducting, or managing such evaluations.
-The course covers an overview of training evaluation models; pre-training assessment and training program expectations; training evaluation planning; development of key indicators, metrics, and measures; training evaluation designs; data collection – instrumentation and administration, data quality; reporting progress, change, results; and, disseminating findings and recommendations – knowledge management resulting from training initiatives.
+The course is interactive and provides a practical approach for planning, implementing, conducting, or managing such evaluations.
+The course covers an overview of training evaluation models; pre-training assessment and training program expectations; training evaluation planning; development of key indicators, metrics, and measures; training evaluation designs; data collection – instrumentation and administration, data quality; reporting progress, change at the individual and institutional levels, and results.
+The course addresses institutional outcomes of training related efforts – knowledge management and MEL (monitoring, evaluation, and learning) initiatives.
 Case examples are included throughout the course to illustrate the course content.
-Day 3 of this course will focus on MEL — differentiating M&E (producing data) from MEL (learning from data); linking MEL initiatives with training evaluation models for more rigorous evaluation of MEL efforts; using MEL as a case example in developing and applying an evaluation plan that investigates outcome/impact at individual and collective (organization, system, etc.) levels.
-Measurement, methodology, design issues, challenges in conducting such evaluations, and strategies for mitigating such issues are highlighted.
+The challenges in evaluating training capacity building, knowledge management and MEL efforts, and strategies for mitigating these challenges are highlighted.

 Recommended Audience: Familiarity with evaluation is helpful, but not required, for this course.